pymupdf/PyMuPDF-Optional-Material/docs/page.rst

 Class representing a document page.
 A page object is created by :meth:`Document.loadPage` or, equivalently, via indexing the document like ``doc[n]`` - it has no independent constructor.

 There is a parent-child relationship between a document and its pages.
-If the document is closed or deleted, all page objects (and their respective children, too) in existence will become unusable.
-If a page property or method is being used, an exception is raised saying that the page object is "orphaned".
+If the document is closed or deleted, all page objects (and their respective children, too) in existence will become unusable ("orphaned"): If a page property or method is being used, an exception is raised.

 Several page methods have a :ref:`Document` counterpart for convenience.
 At the end of this chapter you will find a synopsis.